 Wisconsin’s Right to Work law allowed employees to opt out of paying union dues on 30-days’ notice.
 Unions sued, arguing that violated a federal law saying that union dues can be locked in “up to one year”.
-When the Seventh Circuit agreed with the unions, we filed an amicus brief urging the full circuit to rehear the case en banc.
+We filed amicus briefs supporting the law.

 Unions filed a lawsuit in state court arguing that Wisconsin’s “Right to Work” law was an unlawful “taking” of their property right to non-members’ fees.
 We filed amicus briefs successfully arguing in support of Right to Work.